-rNPV approach reflects different stages of development of biosimilar candidates of development of biosimilar candidates of development - e.g. the probability to pass preclinical studies and to enter Phase I amounts to 95% in our model.
+rNPV approach reflects different stages of development of biosimilar candidates

+For the calculation of our price target, we are using a risk-adjusted net present value (rNPV) approach.
+For this purpose, we have defined probabilities to enter the next stage of development - e.g. the probability to pass preclinical studies and to enter Phase I amounts to 95% in our model.
 Based on these probabilities, we can calculate the total probability for approval for each development stage.
-For instance, if Formycon has finally developed the cell line of its biosimilar, the total probability is also in line with prior research - e.g. Nickisch and Greuel (2012) who estimate a total probability of approval between 50%-75% for biosimilar companies).
+For instance, if Formycon has finally developed the cell line of its biosimilar, the total probability that this biosimilar will be finally approved amounts to ~70% (this probability is also in line with prior research - e.g. Nickisch and Greuel (2012) who estimate a total probability of approval between 50%-75% for biosimilar companies).
 This probability is correspondingly increasing with each stage of development - e.g. if Formycon has entered Phase III, the total probability for approval already amounts to 78%.
-Our total probability for approval is relatively high (especially compared to common probabilities used in the valuation of biotech companies) which is reasonable however, given the fact that the reference product is company repor already launched on the market.
+Our total probability for approval is relatively high (especially compared to common probabilities used in the valuation of biotech companies) which is reasonable however, given the fact that the reference product is already launched on the market.

 Probabilities used for rNPV calculation

 Stage of development Probability to enter next stage Total probability for approval in current stage

 Preclinical studies 69%

 Phase I clinical studies 95% 73%

 Phase III clinical studies 85% 77%

 Regulatory approval (FDA, EMA) 90% 90%

 Sources: Metzler Research